EpicGames/MetaHuman-DNA-Calibration/README.md

 ## DNACalib
 [DNACalib](docs/dnacalib.md) and its [API](docs/dnacalib_api.md) are used to inspect and modify DNA files.
 With [DNACalib](docs/dnacalib.md), you can make the following changes in DNA files:
-- Rename joints, meshes, blendshapes, and / or animated maps.
+- Rename joints, meshes, blendshapes, and / or animated maps
-- Remove joints, meshes, and / or joint animation.
+- Remove joints, meshes, and / or joint animation
-- Rotate, scale, and translate the rig.
+- Rotate, scale, and translate the rig
-- Remove LODs.
+- Remove LODs
-- Change neutral joint positions, neutral mesh positions, and blendshape delta values.
+- Change neutral joint positions, neutral mesh positions, and blendshape delta values
-- Prune blendshapes.
+- Prune blendshapes
-- Remove all blend shape data.
+- Remove all blend shape data

 ## External Software Dependencies